 That said, it’s no wonder why people are drawn to cheap sneakers.
 Although there has of course been some bad rep for low-priced kicks, it doesn’t necessarily mean that they are not worth considering.
 Just like any other shoe, they have their pros and cons, the number one for the former being their attractive prices.

+Price regularly dictates the preference of sneaker fans.
+Hence, it's no wonder that many inexpensive shoes are almost always found on the list of sneaker hunters.
 Listed below are several of the most sought-after cheap sneakers for men and women, with more information about their pricing, size range, and features.

 1. New Balance 220